mesinkasir/newspersmagazineweb/index.md

 Backend
 + Page for create new post article content you can edit and delete too.
-+ File menu for upload media manager
++ File menu for upload media manager.
 + Setting for change password and others.
++ Template for change and update themes display.
 + SEO : automaticly generate meta title , description , facebook, twitter.

 ----